minicomp/ed/documentation.md

 	denim pabst readymade biodiesel umami chicharrones XOXO.
 ~~~

-The footnotes system provided by Kramdown does have one limitation.
-It generates the numeration for you automatically, and it only allows you to have one set of footnotes for a text.
+The footnotes system provided by kramdown does have one limitation: It generates the numeration for you automatically, and it only allows you to have one set of footnotes for a text.
 In some cases we have to separate the author's footnotes from our own, in others we want to represent the author's own footnote style.
 In these cases we have to use HTML.
 Here's the example from *The Narrative of the Life*:

 ~~~ html
 ...
 At this time, Anna,<sup><a href="#fn2" id="ref2">\*</a></sup> my intended wife, came on;